luminus-framework/luminus/resources/md/html_templating.md

 By design, Selmer separates the presentation logic from the program logic.
 The templates are simply HTML files with additional template tags for dynamic elements.
 The dynamc elements in the template are resolved during the rendering step.
-Let's take a look at a an example template below:
+Let's take a look at an example template below:

 ```xml
 <html>